hydro-project/hydroflow/book/in-out_trees.md

 ## Converting Graph

 Any graph can be partitioned into in-out trees.
-There is usually not a unique partitioning, but it usually makes sense to create as few subgraphs as possible.
+Any non-trivial graph will have many possible partitionings to choose from; a useful heuristic is to partition the graph into as few subgraphs as possible, in order to minimize scheduling overheads.

 Most graphs are pretty simple and can be partitioned with a bit of eye-balling.
-But it is also not too tricky to find in-out tree subgraphs with a simple coloring algorithm.
+To do this systematically, we can use a simple coloring algorithm.

 ||